neoncortex/bashed/README.md

 - edclipesch: controls if escape sequences shoud be hidden when listing files;

 ## Net:
-this module allows the user to open urls in pre-configured browser, remote videos, images, audio, assemble video playlists, search the web, etc.  It depends on yt-dlp, and notify-send.
-Firejail is optional, since its configurable.
+this module allows the user to open urls in pre-configured browser, remote videos, images, audio, assemble video playlists, search the web, etc.

+### Dependencies:
+It depends on:
+- yt-dlp;
+- notify-send;
+- jq;

+It comes with some browsers configured to use firejail, but this is optional, and configurable.

 ### How it works:
 This module works around four arrays: enet_browser, enet_searchengine, enet_pattern, and enet_bookmark.